cmdalbem/portfolio/src/pages/.additional-cards/index.md

 The traditional Additional Card is a good solution for frequently sharing with high-trust people from your close social circle, but we see this as just the first step.
 We wanted to build a platform on top of which we'd build other features, expanding the coverage for more diverse use cases.
 One example is enabling users to share Temporary Virtual Cards, more suited for people willing to share with someone they don't trust so much, or that are less frequent, such as friends in need.

 In a broader context, this was the first social product being built at Nubank.
-For that reason, some members of the team, including me, were selected to work on a cross-team taskforce to build a Social Vision for the whole company - but that's an story for other case study ;) This helped us draw a short, medium and long-term for how this product would evolve from being more card-centric, reusing the current App structure, for a more social experience in the future.
+For that reason, some members of the team, including me, were selected to work on a cross-team taskforce to build a Social Vision for the whole company - but that's an story for other case study. ;) This helped us understand how a short-term solution could evolve to a long-term vision, from being card-centric with the current App structure, for a more social experience in the future.

 <jumbo caption="A summary of our short, medium and long-term design vision for the product, moving from a card-centric experience to a more relationship-centred.">
     <img src="./longterm.png"/>